Martnat8/499_project/README.md

 **Sobel Filter:** A node that takes in an image topic and republishes the x, y and xy sobel filtered variants of the image.
 A lifecycle enabled node

+**Strain Recorder:** A node that subscribes to a OpenCV canny edge image and calculates the distance between contours.
+Publishes an image of the region of interest and the strain, given the subjects original length.

 --------------------------------------------------------------------------------------------------

 # Usage: